djjd47130/JD-UOM/README.md

 ### NOTE: This library is in active development, and is not ready for use at this time.

 ### NOTE: Do not get confused with the term `unit` - it is used to reference a unit-of-measurement, and does not mean a "delphi unit".
+Except for in documentation, such as below.

 ### Features
 - `TUOMList` - Class encapsulating all possible unit conversions.